composer/composer/doc/03-cli.md

 If set to 1, this env disables the warning about running commands as root/super user.
-It also disables automatic clearing of sudo sessions, so you should really only set this if you use Composer as super user at all times like in docker containers.
+It also disables automatic clearing of sudo sessions, so you should really only set this if you use Composer as a super user at all times like in docker containers.

 ### COMPOSER_ALLOW_XDEBUG